Wednesday, October 23, 2024

 Tel: +33(0)1 80 37 20 61; www.proprietecaillebotte.com

 (Open: Garden-Park, daily, all year.
-Free; Mansion, Tues-Sun, 2pm-6:30pm.
+Free.
+Mansion, April-Oct, Tues-Sun, 2pm-6:30pm.
 Entrance fee.)

 After a 20-year restoration project, the Maison Caillebotte, a 19-century mansion--surrounded by 25 acres of beautifully-landscaped, garden-park--is open to the public.
 This lovely spot is the former home of the cultured Caillebotte family.
 One son became a priest; the other--Gustave Caillebotte--became a talented Impressionist painter.
 Even if you've never heard of him, a visit here offers a charming glimpse into the lifestyle of an affluent French family in the late-1800s.
 The Maison Caillebotte is tastefully furnished, the English-style garden-park is splendid with several follies and a potager (kitchen garden).
-Weather permitting, you can picnic on the grounds, go boating from a river landing right on the property, and see art exhibits in the l'Orangerie.
+Weather permitting, you can picnic on the grounds, go boating from a river landing right on the property, and see art exhibits in the l'Orangerie and La Ferme Ornée.
 This is such a pleasant place to spend an afternoon--so close to Paris--you'll want to return again and again.

 Getting There: From Paris' Gare de Lyon, take RER (D) to Yerres (direction Melun), about 20 minutes, then a 7-minute walk downhill or take the bus (line F).